NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

     **Email Communication Policy**

-    Per the RDHPCS User Requirements and NOAA Security Policy, all NOAA related email communication must be completed utilizing your @noaa.gov email address.
-Please only submit and reply to help tickets from your @noaa.gov email address.
-With the exception of those Orion users who do not have a NOAA email address, help requests from other email addresses will not be processed until the request is received from @noaa.gov.
+    Per the RDHPCS User Requirements and NOAA Security Policy, all NOAA related e-mail communication must be completed utilizing your @noaa.gov e-mail address.
+Please only submit and reply to help tickets from your @noaa.gov e-mail address.
+With the exception of those Orion users who do not have a NOAA e-mail address, help requests from other e-mail addresses will not be processed until the request is received from @noaa.gov.

 .. note::